 Manage in-house orders and delivery orders.

-Input orders to a table or view which tables are open, need attention, or are ready for the check.
+See tables are open, need attention, or are ready for the check.
 Behind the scenes information like guest count and restaurant performance is tracked automatically.

 A glaring screen can ruin the vibe even in the coziest of bars.
 We created a dark mode that won't blind your servers or guests.